Biden hopes South Carolina win boosts him on Super Tuesday

 Sanders earned the support of roughly 14% of African American voters, while billionaire businessman Tom Steyer won 15%.

-There was also evidence that Biden’s status as former President Barack Obama’s two-term vice president helped him win over African Americans.
+There was also evidence that Biden’s status as Obama’s two-term vice president helped him win over African Americans.

 Democratic National Committee Chair Tom Perez cautioned Democrats that it’s still early in their presidential primary.